Seif-Elsokary/database-questions-and-answer/Easy/Big Countries/README.md

 Specifies the table that contains the data.

-`w` is a table alias used to make the query shorter.
+`w` is a table alias used to make the query shorter and easier to read.

 ---